 Different types of alcoholic drinks contain different amounts of pure alcohol.
 The following are examples of standard drinks:

 - 100ml glass of table wine (a small glass – this is not the size usually served in pubs)

 - 30ml of spirits (one shot).

 The general guidelines are that guys shouldn’t regularly drink more than three to four units of alcohol per day.
 Women shouldn’t regularly drink more than two to three units of alcohol per day.

 Alcohol is not always served as standard drinks.
-For more information about standard drinks look at Drink Help for facts, tips and other information.
+For more information about standard drinks look at Ask About Alcohol for facts, tips and other information.